gabrieldemarmiesse/getting_started_open_source/README.md

 to clone it with SSH.

-### Step 3: Make a new branch to work on you feature
+### Step 3: Make a new branch to make your modifications

 It's never a good idea to work on the master branch.
 It'll become clear why once you start doing your second pull request.
 So let's make a new one:
 ```bash